- What is it?

 The problem is the difficulty in “unravelling” the encoding of git branches into darcs patch-sequences - we need to be able to recover the exact original patch sequence (in 1-to-1 correspondence with the git commits) when re-exporting an imported git-repo.
 This is required for the bridge to stay in sync.

-With this in mind, I’ve decided to take down the darcsden repo hosting darcs-fastconvert/bridge until further notice.
-I am trying to find the time to work on the bridge, and do hope to release a fixed version in the near future (as of Apr.
+With this in mind, I suggest that if you are going to try using the bridge as it is now, be very careful and ensure that you’ve made adequate backups!
+I am trying to find the time to work on the bridge, and do hope to release a fixed version in the near future (as of Aug.
 2013).

 darcs-bridge translates between Git and Darcs v2 repos, either as a one-off conversion, or incrementally over time creating a “bridge” between the repositories.